Aegizz/Public-Reflection/Reflection.md

 JSON is a popular format for organising data and ensuring the format between each system remains the same.
 This is beneficial for communicating data between different coding languages and systems.
 Issues occurred when hashing functions were used to sign these JSON messages, as slight variations in the implementations the JSON strings caused inconsistent hashes for what were essentially identical JSON packets.
 An example of this is when the "json" python library function dump() is called, there is a whitespace at the begining of the resulting string, causing the hash of the string to be different and thus the signature verification to fail for those not using the python "json" library.
 We recommended removing whitespace for hashing, but were unsure about the effectivness as there is a distinct lack of communication between groups.

 Due to the nature of using websockets, there is always the possibility of multithreading and portflooding causing issues.
-If multiple servers are running on a client, there's a possibility of flooding the server with connections, this would slow the server signficantly and possibly crash it.
-The other issue is that Websocket is not designed for a large number of clients.
+If multiple servers are running on a client, there's a possibility of flooding the server with connections and causing a DoS attack.
+The other issue is that Websocket is not designed for fast communication with a large number of clients.
 This problem is exacerbated by the use of slower programming languages like Python with its global interpreter lock.
-If multithreading is not being utilised, this will cause exteremly poor performance from the server and possibly enable other kinds of attacks E.g. if a connection is initialised but a client_request or server_hello is not sent in time the server may fail to start correctly causing a DoS attack.
+If multithreading is not being utilised, this will lead to similar DoS attacks if not handled correctly by the implementor (Less of a design flaw but is worth noting that it should be included in the documentation).

 Server to server signing and verification is a vital component of interserver communication and was not clearly defined in the protocol when implementation began.
 This provided challenges for many other groups and should have been addressed sooner.
 Rather than waiting for the Olaf-Neighbourhood protocol designers to find and fix the issue themseves, we should have raised this issue when we were confused about the signature process, and whether servers maintain their own keys.